wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 :title: Plethora of Projects
 :date: 2013-04-11

-I find myself in a place where I have many projects that people ping me about regularly.
+I find myself in a place where I have many of projects that people ping me about regularly.
 I enjoy each of them and would love to dedicate the time to each that they deserve.
 This post is an enumeration of those projects and my goals.